Docs / For maintainers & developers / 04

 Provider and model data policies still apply to actual model usage. opub does not add prompt, response, diff, or file-content collection on top of the provider request.

-The session records the Git context at launch.
-Spend accrues to the project through the compute key — the two are correlated by the session, not matched event-by-event.
+The session records local Git context at launch for agent-side linking and operator clarity.
+Public spend attribution accrues to the project through the compute key, not by publishing that local Git context.
 If you use the key directly without opub run, spend still accrues to the project — the local session link is simply absent.

 Multiple keys